-Another important factor to consider is that both the observed and modeled population growth rates for the status quo do not take into account any benefits to the species as a result of recently implemented regulations to reduce the risk of entanglement from groundlines under the ALWTRP, nor do they consider the benefits from the ship speed regulations.
+Another important factor to consider is that the observed population growth rate does not take into account any benefits to the species as a result of recently implemented regulations to reduce the risk of entanglement from vertical lines and groundlines under the ALWTRP, nor do they consider the benefits from the ship speed regulations.
 These actions have been implemented, but have not been in place long enough for their full beneficial effect to be realized in the population.
 It is anticipated that it would take at least five years after implementation to be able to detect any changes in the population as a result of these management measures.
-The vertical line strategy that is being developed under the ALWTRP, when implemented, would also benefit the population.
-While the details of the vertical line strategy are still being developed in consultation with the ALWTRT, there is a commitment by NMFS to its implementation within a given time schedule (as described in Section 4.4.5.1).
 Additionally, fishing effort in the American lobster fishery is expected to be reduced as a result of lobster trap effort control and trap transferability measures approved by the Atlantic States Marine Fisheries Commission and in evaluation by the NMFS (NMFS 2010i).
+Given this information, we believe the population currently appears to be meeting the downlisting criteria of having no more than a 1% chance of quasi-extinction in 100 years.